Farama-Foundation/miniwob-plusplus/README.md

 [Reinforcement Learning on Web Interfaces using Workflow-Guided Exploration](https://arxiv.org/abs/1802.08802).

-Development on MiniWoB++ is currently ongoing to bring it up to [our standards](https://farama.org/project_standards.html) for mature projects, and will be maintained long term after this point.
+Development on MiniWoB++ is currently ongoing to bring it up to [Farama Standards](https://farama.org/project_standards.html) for mature projects, and will be maintained long term after this point.
 If you'd like to help out, you can join our discord server here: <https://discord.gg/PfR7a79FpQ>.